-Contractual limitations on damages are of critical importance, allowing parties to better assess and control business risks arising from a commercial transaction.
-It is thus no surprise that some form of damage limitation is found in many commercial contracts today.
+Contractual limitations on damages are of critical importance, allowing parties to assess more effectively and better control business risks arising from a commercial transaction.
+It is not surprising, therefore, that today many commercial contracts include some form of damage limitation.
 Yet, despite their prevalence, contractual limitations on damages give rise to difficult questions that go to the heart of the legal system, such as how to balance the parties’ freedom to contract against provisions of mandatory law, and the weight to be given to the respective interests of creditors and debtors.

-After first considering some general aspects relating to contractual limitations on damages (see ‘General aspects of contractual limitations on damages’, below), we address the different forms that these limitations generally take (see ‘Forms of contractual limitations on damages’, below).
-Although the scope of the chapter does not allow for an in-depth analysis of how contractual limitations on damages are dealt with under different legal systems, key differences in the approaches to these limitations are nevertheless highlighted and should be understood as red flags to keep in mind when confronted with these provisions under various applicable laws in practice.
+After first considering some general aspects relating to contractual limitations on damages (see ‘General aspects of contractual limitations on damages’), we address the different forms that these limitations generally take (see ‘Forms of contractual limitations on damages’).
+Although the scope of the chapter does not allow for an in-depth analysis of how contractual limitations on damages are dealt with under different legal systems, red flags that practitioners should keep in mind when confronted with these provisions are highlighted.

 General aspects of contractual limitations on damages